Why GIVA?

 Rising inequality erodes the political stability, consumer markets, and supply chain predictability upon which every globally operating institution ultimately depends.
 It is a systemic exposure, demanding a systemic response.

-Proposition III · Systemic Uplift
+Proposition III · The Givingtide Call

 The Most Compelling Case